What to do in Tioman Island – Beaches, Monkeys and Jungle treks

 The walk from the hotel to Mersing Jetty took about 15 minutes.
 Mersing is a very small town with a few shops selling a little bit of everything.
 Once we were at the Jetty, things became less clear.
 Our pre-purchased tickets (we paid RM 80, that’s about €15.60 each, return) for the ferry to Tioman were checked and we were then directed to another stall where we were asked to pay the Tioman Island fee.
 Later we were further directed to yet another kiosk to settle our Marine Park fee (combined cost of both fees is RM 50, that’s about €10, each).

 We were then asked to go to another stall to show our passports and proof of purchase of the above fees, and asked to sit in the waiting area for our ferry.
-Once the boat arrived there was a mad rush to it, but when we got to the checkpoint, were told that we needed to ‘check in’ at yet another stall before we could board.
+Once the ferry to Tioman arrived, there was a mad rush to it, but when we got to the checkpoint, were told that we needed to ‘check in’ at yet another stall before we could board.
 Quite frankly, the whole process seemed unnecessarily complicated!

 Where to Stay on Tioman Island